enesberber/schneider_task/README.md

     > All dependencies and plugins are already saved under pom.xml file.

-    > Values are dynamic and can be changed from the Scenario under tensorflow.feature file, without deep-diving in the codes.
+    > Values are dynamic and can be changed from the Scenario under tensorflow.feature file without deep-diving in the codes.

     > Watch assertions and error messages on the console if the tests fail.
 You will see brief fail reasons and places on the console.